nubank/fklearn/docs/source/getting_started.rst

 Installation
 ------------

-The fklearn library is Python 3.6 compatible only.
+The fklearn library is compatible only with Python 3.6.2+.
 In order to install it using pip, run:

 .. code-block:: bash

     pip install fklearn

-You can also install from the source:
+You can also install it from the source:

 .. code-block:: bash